Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

    api, consumer, or even globally.
 This step requires to restart/reload the Kong node to take effect.

-3. delete the plugin related files from each of the Kong nodes (for the paranoid only).
-Make sure to have completed step 2, including restarting/ reloading Kong, before deleting the files.
-If you used LuaRocks to install the plugin, you can do `luarocks remove <pluginname>` to remove it.
+3. to remove the plugin thoroughfully, delete the plugin-related files from each of the Kong nodes.
+Make sure to have completed step 2, including restarting/reloading Kong, before deleting the files.
+If you used LuaRocks to install the plugin, you can do `luarocks remove <plugin-name>` to remove it.

 [Back to TOC](#table-of-contents)